AsierO/GettingCleaningData/code_book.md

 The run_analysis.R code performs the following 5 steps described in the instructions:

-0. Load the required general, activity and subject data.
+We first load the required general, activity and subject data.

 1.Merges the training and the test sets to create one data set using rbind() in all data files.

 2. Appropriately labels the data set with descriptive variable names usind the data in "features.txt".

 3. Extracts only the measurements on the mean and standard deviation for each measurement by searching for those in the newly added names of columns.